Information for Faculty and Instructors

 - Course reserves - Faculty and instructors may place print course materials that are expected to be in high demand or that require special security in a library's reserve section.

-- Online reserves and fair use - Get help locating and setting up electronic reserves for your course bSpace site.
+- Course Readings in bCourses - Get help locating and setting up electronic reserves for your course bCourses site.

 - Instruction Services - The Library offers instruction on library research for undergraduates and graduate students, tailored to courses, assignments and students' research topics, both in-person and online.
-Have a librarian come to your class.
+Have a librarian meet with your class.

 - To arrange library instruction in science, engineering, and graduate level courses in humanities and the social sciences, contact your subject librarian.